Chronic Disease Management Tariffs (CDM)

 Q: What additional information do I need to submit when claiming all other CDM Tariffs?

-Q: How do I submit the Patient Care Treatment forms?
+Q: How do I submit the Patient Care Treatment form?

 Q: When should I submit the Patient Care Treatment Forms?

-A: It is recommended that you submit the Patient Care Treatment Forms on or around the same date that you submit your CDM claim(s) for the patient.
+A: Submit the Patient Care Treatment Forms on or around the same date you submit your CDM claim(s) for the patient.

 Q: Can I use my EMR to submit the information on the Patient Care Treatment Forms?

 A: Yes, Manitoba Health has implemented systems that enable physicians with certain EMRs to provide data extracts that pull information directly from the patient record and alleviate the need to re-enter information on Patient Care Treatment Forms manually.
 If you provide Manitoba Health with monthly data extracts, you do not need to submit forms.

 For further information, contact your software vendor or e‑Health.

 See article on Comprehensive Care Management tariffs.